 The labor card or Social Security Number (CUIL) is mandatory for those foreigners employed by a company.

 The wealth tax is levied on the worldwide assets that individuals domiciled in Argentina hold at the end of the year.
-Tax rates vary from 0.5 percent to 1.25 percent.
-If the total amount of assets, valued according to the Wealth Tax Law, does not surpass the amount of ARS 305,000, no wealth tax will apply.
+Tax rate and non-taxable minimum amounts have been updated as follows:

-As regards employees, if the annual gross compensation surpasses the amount of ARS 96,000, their assets valued according to the law are lower than ARS 305,000 and they are not registered under the wealth tax, they have to file an informative wealth tax return, which due date operates on June 30.
+As regards employees, if the annual gross compensation surpasses the amount of ARS 200,000, their assets valued according to the law are lower than the minimum amounts established and they are not registered under the wealth tax, they have to file an informative wealth tax return, which due date operates on June 30.

 Foreign individuals whose presence in Argentina is based on an employment relationship duly proved and which requires their permanency in Argentina for a period not exceeding five years, are subject to this tax only on assets located in the country, valued according to the law.

-As regards individuals domiciled abroad (not living in Argentina), Argentina imposes a wealth tax with a 1.25 percent tax rate on assets held in Argentina at the end of the year, with a non-taxable minimum of ARS 20,460.
+As regards individuals domiciled abroad (not living in Argentina), Argentina imposes a wealth tax with the same percent tax rates that applies to individuals domiciled in Argentina but only on assets held in our country at the end of the year.
+For these the non-taxable minimum amounts are lower:a non-taxable minimum of ARS 20,460.

-In addition to Argentina’s domestic arrangements that provide relief from international double taxation, Argentina has entered into double taxation treaties with 18 (Australia, Belgium, Bolivia, Brazil, Canada, Chile (subject to ratification), Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Russia, Spain, Switzerland, Sweden and UK) countries to prevent double taxation and allow cooperation between Argentina and overseas tax authorities in enforcing their respective tax laws.
+In addition to Argentina’s domestic arrangements that provide relief from international double taxation, Argentina has entered into double taxation treaties with 18 (Australia, Belgium, Bolivia, Brazil, Canada, Chile, Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Russia, Spain, Switzerland, Sweden, UK and Mexico (not in force yet)) countries to prevent double taxation and allow cooperation between Argentina and overseas tax authorities in enforcing their respective tax laws.

 There is the potential that a permanent establishment (PE) could be created as a result of extended business travel, but this would depend on the type of services performed and the level of authority the employee has and the time spent in Argentina.